3lpsy/liftfg/README.md

 A cross-platform weight lifting applicaiton written in Rust and with `Tauri` and `Dioxus`.

 # Status
 This project is a WIP.
-Very little of the UI has been built out but a lot of the backend foundation now exists to focus on the actual application and IPC calls.
+Very little of the UI has been built out but a lot of the backend foundation and tests now exists to focus on the actual application and IPC calls.

 # Purpose
 I needed a reason to get better at `Rust` and was bored. `Dioxus` seemed fun but I wasn't confident about its cross-platform capabilities so I wrapped it in `Tauri`.